What's the deal with shock collars anyway? We wanted to get to the truth and two brave members of our team, Zeck and Ryan, volunteered to step up.

 I would never even consider using this on any animal ever.
 I don't believe they are humane in any way.
 I think the use of them is absolutely abhorrent.
 There are better ways to train animals then by using the fear of pain to alter a pet's behavior.

-While shock may work, it’s a poor alternative to one-on-one training and using humane training tools, which teach dogs rather than force them to learn the behaviors we expect.
+While electronic dog collars may work, it’s a poor alternative to one-on-one training sessions and using humane training tools/methods, such as positive reinforcement, which teach dogs rather than force them to learn the behaviors we expect.